cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

-The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}} proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and use a product test batching technique described in Section 3.1.4 of {{Hen14}}.
+The specific DLEQ proof construction presented below is built on the Chaum-Pedersen {{ChaumPedersen}} proof, which is proven to be zero-knowledge by Jarecki, et al. {{JKK14}} and uses the product test batching technique described in Section 3.1.4 of {{Hen14}}.
 The description is split into
 two sub-sections: one for generating the proof, which is done by servers